MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 or leaq.
 This is not possible in arm64.
 To be clear, that's not to say arm64 doesn't use RIP.
 But it does so in a more concealed way, as we'll see.

-This comes back to the fact that arm chose to use use 32 Bit instructions.
+This comes back to the fact that arm chose to use 32 Bit instructions.
 As said before, Bytes are scarce and again clever techniques are used to make it work efficiently.